emcog/mindfulness-connected/index.md

 ---
 layout: banner-home
-title: "Understanding ourselves to empower change:"
+title: "Understanding ourselves to empower change"
 banner-image: assets/images/banner/IMG_4164.jpg

 ---
- • Welcome what is uncomfortable • Bring bias into awareness • Create the power to choose • Transform risk into adaptation • Discover the language of connection • Build resilience out of meaning • Align intention with values • Evolve identity
+Shared purpose brings people together to achieve great things.
+Individualism and hierarchy create winners and losers, which undermines trust and encourages toxic behaviour.
+We give employees the power to create organisational culture built on self-knowledge and understanding others. <a href="/mboe" >Find out more about our evidence-based approach.</a>